 Of course, you can break the blocks apart and mount the jacks anywhere you like but still have easy plug-access to the connections.
 Much neater than soldering wires directly to the terminals on the jack itself (plastic melts easily) and all terminals are marked on both sides of the break-out boards for quick and easy identification.

 These handy little boards are now available for $2.00 each post paid in the United States.
-International orders would be $3.50 US post paid.
+No longer shipped internationally due to postal expense.
 The supply is no longer limited so order as many as you like.
 2 boards will fit in one envelope for the free shipping but if you order more than 2 at a time, I'll have to add a bit to the price for the extra postage that would be required.
-This might prove to be a bit expensive for international customers as once the weight goes over an ounce (more than 2 boards) I can't use a letter type envelope and the postage rate for "International First Class Small Package" rises to $14 to $15 US depending on the destination country.
+This proved to be a bit expensive for international customers so we have discontinued international sales.